 Focus on SQL, which is a standard language for querying databases.

-Learning a framework is a great idea if you want to want to code efficiently.
+To become a backend developer learning a framework is a great idea if you want to code efficiently.

 Your framework will depend on the programming language you are selecting.